 1.1.
 It is recommended that the athletes fill in the name, contact (in case of emergency) and any medical details they consider appropriate on the back of the dorsal.
 This information may be of the utmost importance in case a health problem arises during the course.

 2. Under the guidance of a renowned team of experts, the organization arranged a special medical service but is not responsible for any accident that may occur during the event;

-3. Under paragraph 1 of Article 9 of Decree-Law 146/93 of April 26th, all participating athletes are covered by a personal accident insurance with a capital for death or permanent disability of EUR 28.000.00 and treatment costs up to EUR 4.000.00.
+3. Under articles 15 and 18 of Decree-Law 10/2009, all participating athletes are covered by a personal accident insurance with a capital for death or permanent disability of EUR 28.000.00 and treatment costs up to EUR 4.000.00.